scott7414/ghl-growth-tools-zapier/samples/business-hours.md

 # **Configuring User Level Business Hours using our GHL Growth Tools Custom Zapier App**

-This guide explains how to set up **user-based business hours** using the custom **[GHL Growth Tools](https://ghlgrowthtools.com)**.
+This guide explains how to set up **user-based business hours** using the create/update user endoints withour custom **[GHL Growth Tools](https://ghlgrowthtools.com)**.
 The app allows users to define business hours for different days of the week, ensuring accurate scheduling and availability management.

 ---